Pavan-1997/GitHub_API_Shell/README.md

 # GitHub using API writtten in Shell Scripting

-## In this Project we will be listing the users that have permission to a repository in a GitHub account using Shell Scripting
+## In this Project we will be retrieving information from GitHub account using Shell Scripting

-We have a shell Script written retrieve information about users from GitHub using GitHub Token, Username and REST API expression

 All the commands are written in shell and executed in Ubuntu Server